 - 6GB RAM for a 64bit system.

-The NComputing kit should have the following components for every XD2 thin client:
+The kit should have the following components for every XD2 thin client:

 - A monitor supporting 800x600 resolution and above

-You only need to have one free PCI slot in your host computer in order to install the X550 card.
+You only need to have one free PCI slot on your host computer in order to install the ncomputing X550 card.

-If needed, two X550 cards can be installed in one host computer in order to accommodate up to eleven monitors.
-In this case, you should have two empty PCI slots in your computer.
+If needed, two cards can be installed in one host computer in order to accommodate up to eleven monitors.
+In this case, you should have two available PCI slots.

-If all is fine head over to the NComputing website and download the latest version of vSpace software, or else, use what came bundled with your hardware.
+Next, head over to the NComputing website and download the latest version of the vSpace software, or else, use what came bundled with the NComputing package.

-In our example the vSpace software is installed and configured in a Windows 7 computer.
+In our example, the vSpace software is installed and configured on a Windows 7 computer.